CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 § 16.63.
 Impartial due process hearing.

 (a) Parents may request in writing an impartial due process hearing concerning the identification, evaluation or educational placement of, or the provision of a gifted education to, a student who is gifted or who is thought to be gifted if the parents disagree with the school district’s identification, evaluation or placement of, or the provision of a gifted education to the student.
+Unless the school district and the parent of the child agree otherwise, the child involved in the hearing shall remain in the child’s current educational placement pending the outcome of the hearing.

 (c) The hearing shall be conducted by and held in the local school district at a place reasonably convenient to the parents.
 At the request of the parents, the hearing may be held in the evening.
-These options shall be set forth in the form provided for requesting a hearing.
+These options must be set forth in the form provided for requesting a hearing.

-(d) The hearing shall be an oral, personal hearing and shall be open to the public unless the parents request a closed hearing 5 days in advance of the hearing.
+(d) The hearing must be an oral, personal hearing and be open to the public unless the parents request a closed hearing 5 days in advance of the hearing.
 If the hearing is open, the decision issued in the case, and only the decision, shall be available to the public.
 If the hearing is closed, the decision shall be treated as a record of the student and may not be available to the public.

 (f) The hearing officer shall have the authority to order that additional evidence be presented.